The inter connectedness of systems: of language, ecology, politics and art.

 The language of the natural world.

-I work in drawing, collage text, audio and video.
-Objects enter my work as props.
+I consider most of my work drawing.
 To draw suggests the act of drawing an image as well as the act of pulling something out, drawing water from a well, drawing on memories, drawing from those humours within myself.
 Such a direct act.
 It is not only that I love to draw, ink on a page, gouache to paper, but I also love to draw connections between and amongst things: visual, linguistic, formal, conceptual connections.

 This drawing of invisible lines.
 Ma(r)kers for meaning.